NEOCompToronto/NEOCompetition/NEOT - White Paper.md

 ## Abstract

 Internet of Things (IoT), has recently gained much traction due to its potential for transforming business applications and everyday life.
 However, it's encountering many practical problems such as security, privacy, compatibility and statability.
-Distributed ledger technology emerging recently brings the hope of enhancing IoT network in many aspects.
-Some projects are under developing but still could not satisfy the requirement of performance.
+Distributed ledger technology emerging recently brings the new appoarches of enhancing IoT network in many aspects.

-In this paper, we first discuss the common challenge of distributed ledger based IoT projects, then introduce a new blockchain based service model PROV to help overcome some practical problems.
-NEO as the best blockchain platform for IoT services, will be leveraged as the infrastructure of PROV, forming the project NEOT (NEO of Things).
+In this paper, we first discuss the common challenge of distributed ledger based IoT projects.
+Then introduce a new blockchain based service model PROV.
+The project NEOT (NEO of Things) is proposed to leverage PROV service model and NEO blockchain, aiming to overcome some most critial IoT practical problems, especially in the scenario of sharing economy.

-In the last part of this paper, we'll describe some NEOT user cases.
+In the last, we discuss some NEOT user cases in the smart traffic scenario.
 The team of norchain.io has widely launched conversation with City of Marham, CGI Group, China Mobile, regarding to blockchain opportunities of contributing smart economy.
-We believe NEOT as the 1st practical IoT distributed ledger solution, will find its chance to land very soon.
+We believe NEOT as the 1st practical IoT distributed ledger solution, will find its chance to benefit society very soon.